eplatvoet/README-generator/SampleCreated.md

   ## CONTRIBUTIONS
   Contribution info goes here. ..
-  I can be readed at erin.didomenico520@gmail.com if you have any other questions about this repository.
+  I can be reached at erin.didomenico520@gmail.com if you have any other questions about this repository.